ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 **Profiling Serial Code**

-Profiling serial code can help us identify parts of code that can potentially benefit from parallelising.
+Profiling serial code can help identify parts of code that can potentially benefit from parallelising.
 Let's do it for the sequential version of matrix
 multiplication: